Steve Holliday: British Borneo Oil and Gas

-In March 2017, Greg Clark MP, the UK Secretary of State for Energy, established an independent Inquiry into the conduct of a 2012 decommissioning services procurement process undertaken by the Nuclear Decommissioning Authority and the reasons why the contract subsequently awarded to Cavendish Fluor Partnership in 2014 "proved unsustainable".
+In March 2017, Greg Clark MP, the UK Secretary of State for Energy, established an independent Inquiry into the conduct of a 2012 decommissioning services procurement process undertaken by the Nuclear Decommissioning Authority and the reasons why the contract, subsequently awarded to Cavendish Fluor Partnership in 2014, "proved unsustainable".
 Holliday was asked to lead the Inquiry.
-Clark asked the Inquiry to take a ‘cradle to grave’ approach beginning with the NDA’s procurement and ending with the contract termination, to review the conduct of the NDA and of government departments and to "make any recommendations it sees fit".
+Clark asked the Inquiry to take a ‘cradle to grave’ approach beginning with the NDA’s procurement and ending with the contract termination, to review the conduct of the NDA and of government departments, and to "make any recommendations it sees fit".
 Interim findings were published in October 2017.

 Directorships

 In 2004, Holliday joined the board of the Marks and Spencer Group as a non-executive director.

-Who's Who entry
+Awards and recognition

+In 2013, Holliday was awarded an honorary degree from the University of Strathclyde for his contributions to the power and energy sector.

 In 2009, Holliday achieved an entry in Who's Who, as follows:

 "Chief Executive National Grid since 2007, b.
 Exeter 26th October 1956, son of Michael and Jean Holliday m.
 Kate Patterson; three d.
 Educ: University of Nottingham (BSc Mining Engineering 78).
 Esso/Exxon, 1978–1997; Ops.
 Manager, Fawley Refinery, Esso UK, 1988–92; Supply & Transportation Divl Dir, Esso UK 1992–94; Regl Vice-President, Gas, Exxon Co.
 International 1994–97; Bd Dir, British Borneo Oil & Gas, 1997–2000; National Grid Bd Dir responsible for Transmission, 2001–03; Gp Dir responsible for UK Gas Distribution and Business Services, 2003–07; Non-exec Dir Marks & Spencer, 2004-->; Recreations: sports, Rugby, skiing, arts."

+in 2010, Holliday was elected a Fellow of the Royal Academy of Engineering.